zamaraevk/greenfieldSoundboard/README.md

 To loop a sound, use the shift key.

-Change key bindings by holding the ctrl key and pressing the key you wish to change.
+Change key bindings by holding the ctrl key (on OSX.
+For windows users, use alt key) and pressing the key you wish to change.
 This will trigger a drop-down menu which lists all the target sounds in the library.
 Click the desired sound, and your key will be re-bound.
+In that menu you can also click on the 'listen' icon to play a sample sound.

 ## In this repo